 Needless to say the church has made a lot of enemies online, including The Jester (th3j35t3r), a ‘hacktivist’.

 The Jester took it upon himself to silence the Church’s infamous God Hates Fags website on February 21st by launching a denial of service attack.

 At the time of posting, the site was still down.

-The Nature of the Attack
+The DDOS Attack

 Missed These Awesome Posts?

-Get exclusive content, deals & much more when you join our weekly newsletter.
-Simply enter your email address below and hit the [Submit] button.
+Get exclusive content, deals & much more in our weekly newsletter.
+Simply enter your email below and hit [Submit].